-NUMBNESS: Surgical areas may be numb after surgery.
-They may stay numb for four to eight weeks, or longer.
+NUMBNESS: All surgical areas stay numb for typically four to eight weeks, or even longer after breast reconstruction surgery.
 Light massage will help soften your skin and lessen hypersensitivity, which you may experience as sensation returns to the area.
 "Zings" can occur as nerves heal after surgery.

-SEXUAL ACTIVITY: You should resume sexual activity only when all of your incisions are healed, waiting a minimum of six weeks after breast or abdominal surgery.
-Be sure to use effective birth control.
-Having a child after a tummy tuck (abdominoplasty) will stretch the muscles and skin again.
+SEXUAL ACTIVITY: You should resume sexual activity only when all of your incisions are healed, waiting a minimum of six weeks after surgery.

 FOLLOW UPS: Regular check-ups protect against complications.
 If you have a problem or a concern, please call the office right away.
-We will see you within the first week of your discharge home, and oftentimes the day after surgery.
+We will see you in the office within the first week of your discharge home.
 Please call to schedule your first post-operative appointment if you do not make one at your pre-operative appointment with us.